rdbruhn/react-portfolio-nextjs/static/markdown/posts/2016-01-27-Preparing and Prototypes.md

 <strong>Preparation</strong>

-On top of the pre-course material, I've been working through algorithm challenges on <a href="http://www.freecodecamp.com/" target="_blank">Free Code Camp</a>, reviewing jQuery on Code School, freshening up my knowledge of <a href="https://www.udacity.com/course/object-oriented-javascript--ud015" target="_blank">Object-Oriented Programming</a> on Udacity, and this week  I'll continue to work through a class on <a href="https://www.udemy.com/understand-nodejs/learn/#/" target="_blank">node.js at Udemy</a>!
+On top of the pre-course material, I've been working through algorithm challenges on <a rel="noopener" href="http://www.freecodecamp.com/" target="_blank">Free Code Camp</a>, reviewing jQuery on Code School, freshening up my knowledge of <a rel="noopener" href="https://www.udacity.com/course/object-oriented-javascript--ud015" target="_blank">Object-Oriented Programming</a> on Udacity, and this week  I'll continue to work through a class on <a rel="noopener" href="https://www.udemy.com/understand-nodejs/learn/#/" target="_blank">node.js at Udemy</a>!
 There are so many great resources out there!
 I've got an even bigger list of material I hope to finish before Feb.
 29th, but I doubt I'll get through them all.

 <strong>Prototypes</strong>